matomo-org/piwik-python-api/doc/index.rst

 object.
 However, you don't need to use Django, you can create a :ref:`mockup object<usage-without-django>` instead.

-As ``python-piwikapi`` only implements a Python interface to the Piwik APIs you'll want to check their official documentation as well.
+As ``piwikapi`` only implements a Python interface to the Piwik APIs you'll want to check their official documentation as well.

 Tracking API: